netsuite-upload-org/netsuite-upload/README.md

 ![Snippet & commands](img/snippet_addModule.gif)

+### 3. Alternative NetSuite base directory

+By changing the `netSuiteUpload.rootDirectory` setting in `settings.json`, you can push and pull files and folders to/from a different base subfolder.

 ## Installation of 1.0.x version

 Since this extension is under new leadership, I'm waiting until I get some beta testing on the v1.0.X release before I update the VS Code Marketplace extension.